yin-shui/UCI-Homework-Tong/Homework-01/08-Sqlalchemy-Challenge/README.md

 ## Step 1 - Climate Analysis and Exploration

 * Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.
+Make sure that vacation range is approximately 3-15 days total.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.
+* Use SQLAlchemy `create_engine` to connect to sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* Use SQLAlchemy `automap_base()` to reflect tables into classes and save a reference to those classes called `Station` and `Measurement`.

 ### Precipitation Analysis